 Maps of Forest Park

-Once you get to the trailhead, you will want a map to help you find your way through the 80+ miles of trails, firelanes and forest roads inside the park.
+Once you get to the trail head, you'll want a map to help you find your way through the 80+ miles of trails, fire lanes and forest roads inside the park.
 The Conservancy recommends four terrific resources, all of which are available through our online store, at our Northwest Portland location, and at area retailers.
 Current members of the Conservancy receive a 20% discount on all these items when purchased directly from FPC.

 Trail Map and Visitor's Guide to Forest Park